-The impact of a 6.89% rates increase for 2018/19 will not be even across all property types and locations.
+The impact of a 6.95% rates increase for 2018/19 will not be even across all property types and locations.
 This is because of the impact of targeted rates which are often ward or scheme based.
 The updated rating values from the 2017 revaluation of property values in the district can also impact rates increases for the 2018/19 year.
-To minimise the impact of the change in values, the Council is adjusting the differentials (how costs are allocated by property type) that apply to some rating categories.
+The Council is proposing to minimise the impact of the change in values by adjusting the differentials (how costs are allocated by property type) that apply to some rating categories.

-You can read about the rates impact in more detail, as well as indicative impacts for a range of properties, in the 'Rates Impact in Detail' section in Volume Two of this Ten Year Plan.
+You can read about the rates impact in more detail, as well as indicative impacts for a range of properties, in the 'Rates Impact in Detail' section in Volume Two of this Draft Ten Year Plan.

-Rating changes for 2018/19 are:
+Rating charges for 2018/19 are: